 While most interesting characters have both good and bad in them, sometimes our favorites are the ones that toe the line between the two…and maybe sometimes lean a little bad.
 Whether they have a good heart but a rough exterior or are a villain with the potential to change, some of the most intriguing stories revolve around people with layers, who are easily misunderstood because they’re fighting their own internal battles.

-Aeduan in The Witchlands Series by Susan Dennard
+Aeduan from The Witchlands Series by Susan Dennard

 Aeduan, trained as a mercenary from an early age, is a Bloodwitch, able to smell magic and track people by their blood as well as regenerate from gruesome injuries.
 He emerges as an early villain in Truthwitch as he discovers Safiya’s power and hunts her and Iseult, forcing them to flee their home.
 But despite his dark past and connection to the aggressive Raider King, Aeduan at times shows unexpected compassion.
 Conflicted about his role, he may not be the ruthless killer he seems.

-Kaz in The Six of Crows Duology by Leigh Bardugo
+Kaz from The Six of Crows Duology by Leigh Bardugo

 If you like stories with complicated characters then you’ll love Leigh Bardugo’s Six of Crows, where you can take your pick from a whole criminal crew.
 Paid to break the maker of a highly addictive magical drug out of an impenetrable castle, this rough group has several intriguing guys (not to mention some fierce girls).
 There’s Jesper, a sarcastic marksman with a gambling problem, and Matthias, who is bitter and cold from years of unjust imprisonment but begins to warm up to the crew.
 Leader of them all is Kaz, a criminal prodigy and gang leader bent on revenge for his brother’s death who does whatever it takes to get what he wants.
 As they complete their mission, you’ll have to wait and see whether they’re hiding hearts of gold or set on a darker path.